Josh Perkins: Professional career

 After going undrafted in the 2019 NBA draft, Perkins joined the Charlotte Hornets for the 2019 NBA Summer League.
 On August 6, 2019, Perkins signed an Exhibit 10 contract with the Hornets.
 He was released on October 13 during training camp.
 Following training camp, Perkins was added to the roster of the Hornets' NBA G League affiliate, the Greensboro Swarm.

 On February 28, 2020, Perkins was traded to the Texas Legends alongside Tyler Nelson in exchange for Quincy Acy and a second-round pick in the 2020 G League draft.

 On August 3, 2020, Perkins signed with GTK Gliwice of the PLK.

 On January 4, 2021, Perkins signed with Partizan of the ABA League.
 On July 17, he signed with New Basket Brindisi of the Lega Basket Serie A (LBA).
 Perkins averaged 10.3 points, 5.7 assists, 3.7 rebounds, and 1.1 steals per game.

 On February 7, 2022, he signed with Petkim Spor of the Basketbol Süper Ligi.

-On May 15, 2022, he has signed with Brujos de Guayama of the Baloncesto Superior Nacional (BSN).
+On May 15, 2022, he signed with Brujos de Guayama of the Baloncesto Superior Nacional (BSN).

-On July 24, 2022, he has signed with Hapoel Gilboa Galil of the Israeli Premier League.
+On July 24, 2022, he signed with Hapoel Gilboa Galil of the Israeli Premier League.

 On December 12, 2022, he signed with Stal Ostrów Wielkopolski of the Polish Basketball League (PLK).

 On March 13, 2023, he signed with Petkim Spor of the Basketbol Süper Ligi (BSL).

+Perkins started the 2023-2024 campaign with Russian side BC Uralmash Yekaterinburg, before moving to Greece for Apollon Patras on December 29, 2023.
+In 14 games, he averaged 7.8 points and 5.2 assists in 26 minutes of play.

+On January 2, 2025, Perkins signed with the CS Maristes of the Lebanese Basketball League.